 Here is a small sample of AMS non-silicone products for water treatment:

 Defoamers and antifoams for water treatment effectively reduce or eliminate foam to safeguard system efficiency and performance.
 If you’re looking for an antifoam or defoamer for water treatment, the experts at AMS can help you select the optimal solution from our diverse product line.
-As a leading manufacturer of foam control products, colloidal and hydrophobic silicas, silicone emulsions, corn oil demulsifiers, die cast lubricants, and related chemical products, we’ve spent the last 45 years serving industries ranging from water treatment to pulp and paper processing with our proprietary manufacturing procedures.
+Colloidal and hydrophobic silicas, silicone emulsions, corn oil demulsifiers, die cast lubricants, and related chemical products, we’ve spent the last 45 years serving industries ranging from water treatment to pulp and paper processing with our proprietary manufacturing procedures.

 To learn more about our antifoams and defoamers for water treatment, contact us today.